1wErt3r/eslide/README.md

 Built with [Enlightenment Foundation Libraries](https://www.enlightenment.org/).
 ## Weather Overlay Details

-The application fetches current conditions from the public NOAA National Weather Service JSON API:
+The application fetches current conditions from the public NOAA National Weather Service API:
 `https://api.weather.gov/stations/<STATION>/observations/latest`.
+The application requests data in NOAA's XML format (`application/vnd.noaa.obs+xml`) and uses libxml2 with XPath for robust parsing.
-Only the temperature is displayed (°F or °C depending on the response).
+Only the temperature is displayed in Fahrenheit.
 The default station is `KNYC`, and it can be overridden with the `--weather-station` CLI flag.

 The overlay appears in the lower-left of the content area, scaled up for readability, and is clamped to fit within the visible area.
 It can be toggled on/off via the on-screen "Weather"